AlFranzianne/OSOlink/README.md

 ## User Setup Guide

-1. Clone the GitHub repository `git clone https://github.com/AlFranzianne/OSOlink.git` then run `cd OSOlink` on your terminal to move to the OSOlink directory
+1. Clone the repository `git clone https://github.com/AlFranzianne/OSOlink.git` then run `cd OSOlink` on your terminal to move to the OSOlink directory

 2. Install Laravel Herd and install PHP 8.4 and Composer in the app